strobejb/andersen-ev/README.md

 ```python
 a2.enable_schedule(deviceId, 0)
 ```
-If the charger is locked, you would also want to unlock it at the same time to allow the schedule to take affect:
+If the charger is locked, you might also want to unlock it at the same time to allow the schedule to take affect.

 ### Disable scheduled charging